Design Thinking and Agile: is it the best option?

 4. Production and testing

-The Design thinking process consists:
+The Design thinking process consists of 5 elements:

 Talking about Agile vs design thinking, you do not have to choose between them.
 Instead, the best solution is to use such a formula as Design thinking + Agile.